- What does it mean to be detail oriented?

 Instead of keeping a bunch of work to do, set your tasks in order of one after the other.

-This way, your brain will be trained to be more focused on that one task rather than processing a lot of things in the background.
+This way, your brain will be trained to focus more on that task rather than processing many things in the background.